EmoCareAI/ChatPsychiatrist/README.md

 ## Counselling Bench
 We have designed 229 queries specifically to evaluate the performance of chatbots in counseling scenarios.
 The current benchmark comprises a challenging set of single-turn open-ended questions, providing a rigorous evaluation of chat assistance capabilities.

-Please check [counseliing bench questions](fastchat/llm_judge/data/counselling_bench/question.jsonl) for reference.
+Please check the subset santitised part [counseliing bench questions](fastchat/llm_judge/data/counselling_bench/Sanitised_CounsQs_subset.jsonl) for reference.
 You can evaluate using the following command:
 ```bash
 python3 -m fastchat.llm.judge.gen_model_answer \
   --model-id chatpsychiatrist \